The equivalence between Feynman transform and Verdier duality: Correspondence between Feynman transform and Verdier duality

 By definition,

 by \eqref{MP}, \eqref{equ} becomes,

-As discussed in the last section, it is necessary to note that for cyclic operads we have the suspension of an operad $s\mathcal{O}$ instead of pure $\mathcal{O}$ in the definition of the complex of sheaves associated with $\mathcal{F}$, which results in the appearance of an additional orientation factor needing to be addressed carefully(see \cite{lv} for details).
-However, in modular operads context the orientation factor is contained in \eqref{orientation} which ensures that the calculation of orientation spaces is relatively easier(the relation between these two cases will be discussed below).
+Let us point out a subtlety for the definitions of dualities of operads.
+In cyclic operads context we use a suspension of an operad $s\mathcal{O}[-1]$ instead of pure $\mathcal{O}$ in the definition of dg duality of $\mathcal{O}$, resulting in an appearance of an additional orientation factor to be addressed carefully (see theorem 3.9 in \cite{lv}).
+However, in modular operads context the orientation factor is contained in \eqref{orientation}, which ensures that the calculation of orientation spaces is easier (the relation between these two cases will be discussed below).